cs-chan/FuzzyComputerVision/README.md

 # FuzzyComputerVision
-A toolbox for Fuzzy Computer Vision
+A toolbox for Fuzzy Computer Vision.
+This is part of the tutorial that is going to present in FUZZ-IEEE 2017, Naples, Italy.
 Release on July, 2017

 # Description